 The people of Penang in the north western part of the Malaysian Peninsula have long had a reputation among their countrymen of thriftiness.
 It used to be common to see cars driving at night without lights.
 Rumour had it that they did this to ‘save the battery’ so I once asked a taxi driver who insisted this was correct.
 But I digress.
+Are you looking for good Penang food?
+Especially if it’s cheap?

 When it comes to food and eating, Penangites like their food to taste good, served in generous portions and inexpensive.
 As a result there are many small roadside stalls, some semi permanent, others mobile and others with a spot in a coffee shop.
 It is important to check when they are open if you turn up and they aren’t there because popular places tend to either close early, open late or only have particular hours or days they are open.
 Apparently this somehow adds to the mystique.
 Others are always there, it’s hard to generalise but you can ask the neighbours who will most likely be kind enough to tell you when to come back.

 There are two main types of food people look for in Penang.
 Part 1 of this article introduces you to the dishes unique to the island and here you will get a small ‘taste’ of the other type – Malaysian food that tastes even better in Penang.
 It is by no means a definitive list – to make that list would require a lengthy period of research with multiple meals a day, every day for months!
 Not to mention a list far longer than the few posted here.
 My suggestion would be to go and test, you will definitely find your favourite.
+They also have some fancier places to visit too.

-Some places and tastes to get you started:
+Some places and tastes to start:

 Breakfast